collective-soundworks/soundworks/README.md

 #### Client side: the `client` object

 The `client` object contains all the information and helper functions that are associated with the client you are writing.
 For instance, this object allows to specify what type of client this is (*i.e.* which namespace this client belongs to, thanks to the function `init`) and to establish WebSocket communications with the server thanks to the functions `send` and `receive`.
-It also allows to start the scenario and organize the modules with the functions `start`, `parallel` and `serial`.
+It also allows to start the scenario and organize the modules with the functions `start`, `serial` and `parallel`.

 The `client` object has the following attributes, which we split into two groups for the sake of clarity.